(919) 752-3088

 In North Carolina, grounds related to marital misconduct may be raised in certain claims associated with divorce, such as alimony, and in some situations as a basis for a claim often referred to as “divorce from bed and board,” which is a type of court-ordered separation.
 You can also finalize an absolute divorce after a year of separation without proving fault.

-Many people choose to proceed with an absolute divorce based on one year of separation while addressing issues like alimony and property division in claims where marital misconduct can still be considered.
-Others may wish to file earlier for certain relief if the circumstances warrant.
-An attorney can explain whether pursuing fault-based relief or relying on no-fault separation is the better fit for your goals and evidence.
+Many people proceed with an absolute divorce based on one year of separation.
+They then address issues like alimony and property division in separate claims.
+A court can still consider marital misconduct in those claims.
+Others may wish to file earlier for certain relief if circumstances warrant.
+An attorney can explain which path fits your goals and evidence.
+That choice may involve fault-based relief or no-fault separation.

 Steps to Consider If You Have Found Evidence of an Affair

-Scheduling a confidential consultation with a North Carolina family law attorney early can help you in several ways.
-You can understand what your evidence may show and what additional information might prove useful.
-You can also learn how to proceed without jeopardizing your rights.
+Scheduling a confidential consultation with a North Carolina family law attorney early can help you understand what your evidence may show, what additional information might be useful, and how to proceed without jeopardizing your rights.

 Frequently Asked Questions